 The classic side is a staple at pot-lucks and barbecues this time of year because it’s simple to make and always a crowd pleaser, but if you’re not fond of mayo, not to worry, potato salad isn’t always heavy or drenched in mayo, this one is fresh tasting with a nice mustardy zing.

-Adding mustard and mache lettuce to potato salad give the old standby a fresh new look and taste.
+Adding whole grain mustard and mache lettuce to potato salad give the old standby a fresh new look and taste.
 It’s a nod to how the French do potato salad, that is, with no mayo and lots of tangy dressing instead.
 The contrast of the sweet nutty mache lettuce leaves against the mustard spiked potatoes is a nice change of pace from traditionally dressed potato salads.